84monta/ESP8266Blender/README.md

 ## (1) Connect MPU-6050 Sensor to Arduino
 - SDA : GPIO 05
 - SCL : GPIO 04
--  offcourse GND and VCC also.
+- GND and VCC also.

 ## (2) Write Audiono Program into ESP32